dariusmehri/Predicting-NYC-Illegal-Conversions/README.md

 # Model
 Outcome variable: DOB vacate order on an illegal conversion complaint.
 A vacate typically occurs when the apartment has an inadequate or blocked egress, occupancy contrary to what is allowed by the law, or other hazardous conditions.

 Independent variables: Indpendent variables included measures for building characteristics, previous bad behavior and location of the building.
-Building classification, year built, building area, high or low rise, flag for multiple dwelling building, median income (based on location of building), whether building had a previous job filing (it was thought that a building is more likely to be an illegal conversion if there was no history of receiving a job filing),  text dummy variables based on the complaint notes (basement, attic, cellar, occupancy, FDNY), community board.
+Variables include building classification, year built, building area, high or low rise, flag if multiple dwelling building, median income (based on location of building), whether building had a previous job filing (it was thought that a building is more likely to be an illegal conversion if there was no history of receiving a job filing),  text key word dummy variables based on the complaint notes (basement, attic, cellar, occupancy, FDNY), community board.

+# Results